kitsudaiki/OpenHanami/README.md

 ## Known disadvantages

-The concept is not perfekt and also has some disadvantages, which are the result of the architecture
+The concept is not perfect and also has some disadvantages, which are the result of the architecture
 itself:

 -   Very inefficient for binary input, where inputs of single nodes of the network can only be 0 or